turingschool/curriculum/source/topics/fundamental_security.markdown

 #### Begin the Exploit

 * Take a look at https://github.com/jmejia/store_engine/blob/master/app/controllers/orders_controller.rb
-* Can you figure out how to change the `total_cost` of Account A's order to $0.00?
+* Can you figure out how to change the `total_cost` of Account A's order to $0.00 through the `update` method?
-* Can you completely erase Account A's order?
+* From your Account B window, can you completely erase Account A's order?

 Create another order from Account A, then...

 * Take a look at https://github.com/jmejia/store_engine/blob/master/app/controllers/line_items_controller.rb
-* Without being logged in, can you increase the quantity in the line items for Account A's order?
+* Without being logged in to *any* account, can you increase the quantity in the line items for Account A's order?
-* Can you destroy all `LineItem` instances in the system?
+* Can you destroy *all* `LineItem` instances in the system?
 * Take a look at https://github.com/jmejia/store_engine/blob/master/app/controllers/carts_controller.rb
 * How can you manipulate other users' carts through the `update` action?